wash2/cosmic_ext_bg_theme/README.md

 # COSMIC Background Wallpaper

-Unofficial service for syncing COSMIC theme with the active wallpaper.
+Unofficial service for syncing the theme with the wallpaper for the COSMIC(tm) desktop.

 ## Table of Contents